 Placemaking is the art of creating meaningful, inclusive and connected places.
 It is the collaborative process of making places that benefit all people, every day.
-Place is about equity, accessibility and fostering a sense of ownership and livability.
+How can the best of every part of the community be given expression in architecture, design, and connected businesses?